tutumcloud/api-docs/source/includes/tutum-events.md

 Attribute | Description
 --------- | -----------
-Type | Type of object that was modify.
-For possible values check the [events types](#event-types).
-Action | Action type that was executed to the object.
-Posible values: `create`, `update` and `delete`.
-Parents | Parents of the object, it's useful to filter containers per service, stack or node.
-Services in a stack and nodes in a node cluster.
-Resource_uri | REST endpoint of the object so you can request all information of a object that you are interested in.
+type | Type of object that was modify.
+For possible values check the [events types](#event-types). action | Action type that was executed to the object.
+Posible values: `create`, `update` and `delete`. parents | Parents of the object, it's useful to filter containers per service, stack or node.
+Services in a stack and nodes in a node cluster. resource_uri | REST endpoint of the object so you can request all information of a object that you are interested in. state | The currect state of the object

 ### Events types